Contact Address:

 About the program

-Thai language courses at University of Hawai'i at Manoa are offered by the Department of Hawaiian and Indo-Pacific Languages and Literatures, College of Languages, Linguistics and Literatures.
-Courses relating to various aspects of Thailand such as History, Anthropology, Economics are offered in various departments at the university, and are coordinated by the Center of Southeast Asian Studies, School of Hawaiian and Indo-Pacific Studies.
+Thai language courses at University of Hawai'i at Manoa are offered by the Department of Indo-Pacific Languages and Literatures, College of Arts, Languages, and Letters.
+Courses relating to various aspects of Thailand such as History, Anthropology, Economics are offered in various departments at the university, and are coordinated by the Center of Southeast Asian Studies, School of Pacific and Asian Studies.

-Elementary and intermediate-level Thai courses may be used to fulfill the foreign language requirement for all bachelor's degrees on the Manoa campus
+First-Level and Second-Level Thai courses may be used to fulfill the foreign language requirement for all bachelor's degrees on the Manoa campus

 .